edwinv710/sdl2-tile-engine/README.md

 ### SDL2TileEngine

-SDL2TileEngine is a multi-layered tile-map engine for the creation of games using Haskell's SDL2 library (https://hackage.haskell.org/package/sdl2).
+SDL2 TileEngine is a multi-layered tile-map engine for the creation of games using Haskell's SDL2 library (https://hackage.haskell.org/package/sdl2).
+SDL2 Tile Engine also supports importing CSV layers supported by popular tile map editors like Tiled.

 #### Setup: